The Blue Heeler: Meet this versatile, hardworking Australian cattle dog

 Intelligent and energetic

-Blue Heelers are highly intelligent dogs known for their problem-solving abilities and quick learning skills.
+Blue Heelers are highly intelligent dogs renowned for their exceptional problem-solving abilities and rapid learning skills.

 These traits make them excellent working dogs, especially in herding roles.
 However, their intelligence and high energy levels mean these athletic dogs can become bored and destructive without sufficient mental and physical stimulation.